 For all questions, use the AdventureWorksLT database.
+Your solutions should follow the general design principles shown in the text and the lecture notes.

 Part I. Database Connection.
 10 points.

 Create a new application.
 When the application is run, the following should happen.